Aliases for IL5RA Gene

 GeneCards Summary for IL5RA Gene

 IL5RA (Interleukin 5 Receptor Subunit Alpha) is a Protein Coding gene.
-Diseases associated with IL5RA include asthma.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with IL5RA include Asthma.
+Among its related pathways are RET signaling and Kit receptor signaling pathway.
 GO annotations related to this gene include cytokine receptor activity and interleukin-5 receptor activity.
-An important paralog of this gene is IL13RA1.
+An important paralog of this gene is IL13RA2.

 UniProtKB/Swiss-Prot for IL5RA Gene